Loading video gallery...

 Anadarko has developed designs that minimize flash from separation vessels, installed systems that recover both flash gas and vapors, and equipped tanks with control devices such as flares and enclosed combustion devices (ECDs) to enhance safety when recovery options are not feasible.

 Instrument air-driven pneumatic controllers have been incorporated into many facilities and are planned for widespread use in the future.
 Peer-reviewed studies indicate these controllers reduce emissions associated with control valves previously operated with produced gas.
-When instrument air is not present and process conditions allow, low-b devices are installed to reduce emissions.
+When instrument air is not present and process conditions allow, low-bleed devices are installed to reduce emissions.
 Additionally, if Anadarko identifies a high-bleed device, in all cases it is evaluated, and if operationally feasible, is replaced with an intermittent, low, no-bleed, or air-driven device, with lower or no emissions.
+Anadarko has committed to evaluating and replacing all high-bleed devices through The Environmental Partnership voluntary program.

 Leak Detection and Repair (LDAR) is employed at numerous facilities operated by Anadarko.
 Additionally, forward-looking infrared (FLIR) cameras are employed for tasks such as commissioning of new facilities and equipment and for maintenance inspections, repairs and follow-up verifications.

 This LDAR program spans across all business units.
 Anadarko's Colorado facilities utilize a combination of audio, visual, olfactory (AVO) inspections and FLIR camera surveys to meet and exceed Colorado regulatory requirements.
-All locations are surveyed annually up to monthly with the FLIR camera.
+All locations are surveyed at least annually with the FLIR camera and many locations are surveyed monthly.

-Anadarko's Wyoming, Utah, and Texas facilities utilize a combination of audio visual olfactory inspections and FLIR camera surveys to meet and exceed regulatory requirements.
+Anadarko's Wyoming, Utah and Texas facilities utilize a combination of AVO inspections and FLIR camera surveys to meet and exceed regulatory requirements.
+One-hundred percent of our U.S .Onshore facilities are inspected with a FLIR camera at least annually through regulation and The Environmental Partnership voluntary program.

-Under the regulatory programs Anadarko complies with, Anadarko attempts to repair an identified leak at the time of detection.
-If a repair cannot be successfully completed, the second attempt is completed within 5 - 30 days.
+Under the regulatory programs Anadarko complies with and its voluntary initiatives, Anadarko attempts to repair an identified leak at the time of detection.
+If a repair cannot be successfully completed, the second attempt is completed within five to 30 days.
 Larger leaks are given higher priority in the maintenance schedule.
+Annual reports are submitted for both voluntary and regulatory programs.

 Anadarko identifies specific individuals who conduct FLIR camera surveys and requires training for all operators of the camera.